annikahoerner/annikahoerner.github.io/_posts/2023-09-14-gis-science.md

   - Science
 ---

-This week, we reflect on a central debate over GIS: are geographic information systems a *tool* or a *science*?
+This week, we reflected on a central debate over GIS: are geographic information systems a *tool* or a *science*?

 ### what is science?